zhaobenny/bz-cogs/README.md

 | Name | Description
 | --- | --- |
-ai_user | Human-like user behavior powered by OpenAI.
-[See here for more info.](https://github.com/zhaobenny/bz-cogs/tree/main/ai_user) aiemote | Reacts powered by OpenAI. oneletteronly | Set nicknames to be initals for new users. lifx_light | Controls a singular smart lifx lightblub.
+aiuser | Human-like user behavior powered by OpenAI.
+[See here for more info.](https://github.com/zhaobenny/bz-cogs/tree/main/aiuser) aiemote | Reacts powered by OpenAI. oneletteronly | Set nicknames to be initals for new users. lifx_light | Controls a singular smart lifx lightblub.